 For a given Monte Carlo trial, a random distribution of - 1 WSD transmitters is selected within the central pixel (see the small blue ‘circles’); the same relative distribution of the WSDs is positioned within each of the other 8 pixels (see the small red ‘circles’).
 This gives us an approximate WSD ‘network structure’ with which to do calculations.
 Interference calculations (power summing the individual contributions) are carried out for each WSD distribution to determine the cumulative interference effect of the WSDs.
 The 8 pixels (and their WSDs) surrounding the central pixel are included to ensure that the full effects of cumulative WSD interference are reflected.

-The e.i.r.p.s of the WSDs are chosen so that the limiting median nuisance power, Pnuis_lim, at 20 m distance is Pnuis_lim = -106.73 dBm (from section 3.1 above).
+The eirps of the WSDs are chosen so that the limiting median nuisance power, Pnuis_lim, at 20 m distance is Pnuis_lim = -106.73 dBm (from section 3.1 above).
 Recall that Pnuis_lim = Prx_perm + PRi – [POL, DIR].
 Prx_perm is the limiting permissible power occurring 20 m away from the WSD at a potential DTTB receive antenna , PRi is the relevant adjacent channel protection ratio.